CheloGE/CarND-Behavioral_Cloning-Project/README.md

 <img src=".\figures\figure1.JPG" height="500"/>
 </p>

 As shown above I have only one steering measurement.
 The reason is that we only need one and the other ones can be calculated based on trigonometry.
-However, in this exercise I was a little lazy and just pick a random correction factor and tune it with a trial and error process.
+However, in this exercise, I was a little lazy and I just picked up a random correction factor and tune it with a trial and error process.
 The best correction factor I found so far is `correction_factor = 0.2`

 That means that:
 * For the `left camera` sample the steering was `steering angle + correction_factor`